akashe/Multimodal-action-recognition/ReadMe.md

 ```
 While evaluating, the model can accept csv files with their location mentioned in config file.
 It won't support single sentence inference because it would need corresponding audio sample also.

+To eval with your own csv file.
+Copy the file in data folder and update the 'valid_file' name and 'wavs_location' parameters in the config. 'wavs_location' is the location of the wavs folder containing speaker information and there audio samples.

 #### Tensorboard & logs
 The logs are present in 'logs/'.
 To visualize using tensorboard: